mage-ai/mage-ai/mage_integrations/mage_integrations/sources/twitter_ads/README.md

 <br />

 ## Get access to the Twitter Ads API
 To use the Twitter Ads source, you'll need to get access to the Twitter Ads API first.
-Follow this guide: https://developer.twitter.com/en/docs/twitter-ads-api/making-authenticated-requests to get the access.
+Follow [this guide](https://developer.twitter.com/en/docs/twitter-ads-api/getting-started) to get the access.